Designing a Bathroom Remodel that Works for You

 What style do you want from your bathroom remodel?

 - Know your style.
-What look and feel do you imagine in your new kitchen?
+What look and feel do you imagine in your new bathroom space?
 Review our style books for ideas.
 Also, be aware of the differing characteristics of wood species, as the effect of these variations in an entire room may be different from what one visualizes when viewing a small display.

 Practical Bathroom Design